 This therapy usually involves local anesthesia and may be completed in one or more visits, depending on the treatment required.
 We use local anesthesia to eliminate discomfort.
 You will be able to drive home after your treatment and you probably will be comfortable returning to your normal routine.

-Drs.
-Gary Goebel or Thomas Goebel will decide what type of restoration is necessary to protect your tooth.
+Dr. Thomas Goebel will decide what type of restoration is necessary to protect your tooth.

 To prevent further decay, continue to practice good dental hygiene.

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
 In general, endodontic treatment is much less expensive than tooth removal and replacement with an artificial tooth.